auth0/docs/articles/rules/redirect.md

 Auth0 will also pass a state value in that URL, for example `https://example.com/foo?state=abc123`.

-<div class="alert alert-info"><strong>What is state?</strong> State is an opaque value the clients adds to the initial request that Auth0 includes when redirecting back to the client.
-We highly recommend using this param, since it can be used by the client to prevent <a href="/security/common-threats#cross-site-request-forgery-xsrf-or-csrf-">CSRF attacks</a>.</div>
+<div class="alert alert-info"><strong>What is state?</strong> State is an opaque value, used to prevent <a href="/security/common-threats#cross-site-request-forgery-xsrf-or-csrf-">CSRF attacks</a>.
+In this case, Auth0 passes this param to the redirect URL.</div>

 You need to extract this value since you will need it in order to resume the authentication transaction after the redirect (see `THE_ORIGINAL_STATE` at the next paragraph).